melange-re/melange-re.github.io/docs/melange-for-x-developers.md

 ReScript has its own build system, originally based on Ninja.

-Melange defers to [Dune](https://dune.build/) as orchestrator of builds, as it is explained in detail in [the corresponding section](build-system.md).
+Melange defers to [Dune](https://dune.build/) for build orchestration, as it is explained in detail in [the corresponding section](build-system.md).
 By integrating with Dune, Melange can benefit from the multiple features provided.
 One of the most useful features is first-class supports for monorepos.
 But there are multiple others, like virtual libraries, watch mode, or integrations with